-NOTE This is the first phase of our new website - let us know if you have feedback or would like to help us test new developments.
+This is the first phase of our new website - let us know if you have feedback or would like to help us test new developments.

-MRC: Neurosciences and mental health research grant: Jan 2021
+MRC population and systems medicine research grant: Jan 2021

 Opportunity status: Open

 Funders: Medical Research Council (MRC)

 Funding type: Grant

 Publication date: 20 September 2020

 Opening date: 15 October 2020

-Closing date: 27 January 2021 16:00 UK time
+Closing date: 20 January 2021 16:00 UK time

-Last updated: 25 October 2020
+Last updated: 26 October 2020

-Start application
+Start application ▶

-Funding is available from MRC's Neurosciences and Mental Health Board to support focused research projects on neurosciences and mental health:
+Funding is available from MRC's Population and Systems Medicine Board to support focused research projects on population and systems medicine:

-- we award research grants to UK-based research organisations - there is no limit to the funding you can request, but it should be appropriate to the project - typically awards are up to £1 million - projects can last up to five years and are typically 3-4 years - we will usually fund up to 80% of your project's full economic cost - research grants may involve more than one research group or institution.
+- we award research grants to UK-based research organisations - there is no limit to the funding you can request, but it should be appropriate to the project typically awards are up to £1 million - projects can last up to five years and are typically three to four years - we will usually fund up to 80% of your project's full economic cost - research grants may involve more than one research group or institution.

-Open all
+Close all